 Photographic Color Balance

-This is a photo technique to provides the correct color balance, based on the color of the lighting, regardless of the color of the subject.
+This is a photo technique provides the correct color balance, based on the color of the lighting, regardless of the color of the subject.
+Ref: Notebook p115.

-The trick is to subtract a polarized view of the scene, from an unpolarized version of the same scene.
+The trick is to subtract a polarized version of the scene, from an unpolarized version of the scene.
 The “difference image” is that of the lighting.
 The color of the subject is the same in both images and therefore cancel each other out.
-The camera then sets the color balance for just the lighting.

 Color-Balance-1-Street-Reflections

-When driving at night after a rain, water reflects car headlights, tail lights, neon signs, street lights, the moonlight, etc. Reflections off these puddles and many other materials (glass, plastic, paint,pp cars, wet pavement, etc.) are partially or even highly polarized and are easy to analyze.
+Examples of what may seem to be hard to color balance scenes: wet streets, reflected car lights and neon signs, street lights, the moonlight, etc. Reflections of puddles and many other materials (glass, plastic, paint, cars, wet pavement, etc.) are partially polarized and are easy to analyze.

 Example: